pcpriya/arlb/README.md

  [ ] Export LB metrics and visualize it through Grafana.
  [ ] Connection Pooling
- [ ] If protocol/scheme specific then identify response status/codes and dump it into metrics
+ [ ] If protocol/scheme specific then identify response status/codes and dump it into metrics [ ] Ability to healthcheck and stop/start routing traffic to heaalthy ones [ ] Consistent Hashing for load balancing